dbca-wa/wastd/docs/overview.rst

 See the chapter "Specification" for a detailed use case and its current implementation.

-A mobile data collection form is in development.
+A mobile data collection form is in beta testing.

 Turtle Tagging
 ==============